Burns and Smoke Inhalation

-Second-, Third-, and Fourth-degree burns are classified according to the percentage of the total body surface area (%TBSA) that they involve.
-This area can be estimated by either the ?palm estimate? or the ?rule of 9?s?.
-In the first case, the burned patient?s palm (ventral surface of the hand excluding the fingers) is estimated to be equal to 1% of the TBSA and then used to measure the size of the burn.
-In the latter case, the entire head and each arm are estimated at 9% of the TBSA while each entire leg, the anterior thorax plus abdomen & back is each estimated at 18% of the TBSA.
+Burns are classified according to the percentage of the total body surface area (%TBSA) that they involve.
+This area can be estimated by either the “palm estimate” or the “rule of 9s.”
+The burned patient’s palm (ventral surface of the hand excluding the fingers) is estimated to be equal to 1% of the TBSA and then used to measure the size of the burn.
+The entire head and each arm are estimated at 9% of the TBSA while each entire leg, the anterior thorax plus abdomen & back is each estimated at 18% of the TBSA.
 The perineum is estimated at 1% of the TBSA.
-In children, due to their relatively larger head size, the head is estimated at 18% with the other areas adjusted as seen in the accompanying diagram.
+In children, due to their relatively larger head size, the head is estimated at 18% with the other areas adjusted for this change.

 Classic Presentation of Inhalational Injury